Jbirch-Git/Jbirch-Homelab/EIGRP/EIGRP Unequal Cost Load Balancing/EIGRP EUCM Lab.md

 ![R1-Variance](Images/R1-Variance.png)

-We can see now that both routes are succesor routes but how is the traffic divid up between the two?
+We can see now that both routes are successor routes but how is the traffic divide up between the two?
 Let's run the calculations.

 First we will run a show ip route 4.4.4.4 to see the traffic share count values for each route.

 ![R1-Traffic-Share](Images/R1-Traffic-Share.png)

-For each 60 packets over the R2 route 43 will go over the R3 route.
+For each 60 packets that go over the R2 route 43 will go over the R3 route.
 To help quantify this better let's turn this into percentages.

 First add both traffic share counts together to get 103.

 Next we first divide 60 by 103 to get .582 this means about 58% of traffic will go over R2's link.
 43 divided by 103 is .417 so 42% of traffic will go over R3's link.

-Unequal cost load balancing doesnt have to be just between two interfaces there can be up to 4 paths by default.
+Unequal cost load balancing doesn't have to be just between two interfaces there can be up to 4 paths by default.
 This can be seen by running a show ip protocols.

 ![R1-IP-Proto](Images/R1-IP-Proto.png)